jsdelivrbot/Udemy_Development_Tutorials/Modern_React_with_Redux/Middleware_readme/Middleware.md

     console.log(event.target.value)
 }
 ```
->When we don't have something to update the state in `value={this.state.term}`, it never actually gets displayed, so the value when we type in here is going to stay blank.
+>**Note:** When we don't have something to update the state in `value={this.state.term}`, it never actually gets displayed, so the value when we type in here is going to stay blank.
 However, as long as someone type in the search bar,  you can find the content being logged in the console.
 The value of the input comes from `this.state` term.

 We are not updating that state, so it never appears the text in the search bar, but the keypresses do occur in the console log when we type in texts.